Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 </td>
 <td>
 Explains how to set up the configuration file `xrt.ini`, and run the hardware design to generate profile data using the XRT flow.<br />
-<a href="./Hardware/Stage_2.md#Open-Multiple-Profile-Runs-in-the-Vitis-Analyzer">&nbsp; &nbsp; &nbsp; - Open multiple profile runs in Vitis Analyzer</a> - This exercise helps you understand how to open different profile summaries (two different runs) in a single Vitis Analyzer view.<br />
+<a href="./Hardware/Stage_2.md#Open-Multiple-Profile-Runs-in-the-Vitis-Analyzer">&nbsp; &nbsp; &nbsp; - Open multiple profile runs in Vitis Analyzer</a> - Helps you understand how to open different profile summaries (two different runs) in a single Vitis Analyzer view.<br />
-<a href="./Hardware/Stage_2.md#Profiling-Data-Explanation">&nbsp; &nbsp; &nbsp; - Profiling Data Explaination</a> - This explains how to analyze AI Engine core,memory and interface profiling data.
-Also discusses what action should be taken based on the stall time and DMA lock time.<br />
+<a href="./Hardware/Stage_2.md#Profiling-Data-Explanation">&nbsp; &nbsp; &nbsp; - Profiling Data Explaination</a> - Explains how to analyze AI Engine core,memory and interface profiling data.
+Also discusses what action should be taken based on the stall time and direct memory access (DMA) lock time.<br />
 </td>
 </tr>